-This was my Dad's recipe and to be honest I have no idea where he got it.
-I just remember he always made the dressing in a cute little 1cup metal shaker cup like this.
+This was my Dad's recipe that we enjoyed at many family occasions.
+To be honest, I have no idea where he got it.
+I just remember he always made the dressing in a cute little 1 cup metal shaker cup like this.

 Since the dressing uses a raw egg, be sure to use the healthiest (safest) egg you can.